Start boosting your immune system and get the protection you need

 Longer duration of therapy (>1 year) was associated with greater protective effect than short-term therapy (<1 year).
 Formulations that contained the bioidentical hormones 17B-estradiol and/or progesterone (compared to synthetic formulations) were associated with a greater reduction of all NDD risk including Alzheimer’s regardless of route of delivery.
 The authors highlighted the need for precision HT to increase predictive safety and outcomes.
 (It should be noted that women who receive HT are known to be generally healthier, more educated, and socioeconomically advantaged relative to non-users, which could influence outcomes in observational studies.)”

-The literature is exponentially growing and showing that the benefit vs any risk is outweighed when it comes to bioidentical hormone use and aging in women.
+The literature is exponentially growing and showing that the benefit vs any risk is completely outweighed when it comes to bioidentical hormone use and aging in women.
 That is of course considering the proper screening that must occur prior to starting.
-First of all, mammograms while in some respects are controversial as to when and in whom they should be done, can elicit breast cancer that thermography and ultrasounds do miss.
+First of all, mammograms while in some respects are controversial help to elicit breast cancer that thermography and ultrasounds do miss.

 When should a woman start?